-A single dry vocal track may get drowned out in your mix or lack the effects you feel it should have.
-Luckily, there are many techniques for helping your vocals stand at the front of the mix, giving you better control of your vocal loudness.
+For example, no matter how perfectly you match the relative volume, a single dry vocal track may get lost in your mix or lack the effect you’re aiming for.
+There are a lot of techniques for helping your vocals stand in exactly the right place in your mix, giving you better control of your relative vocal loudness.

 You are able to sit the audio more precisely in your track when you use some compression on your vocals.
 Without any compression, you may have moments where you would raise the fader a bit because it’s too quiet, and moments where you would drop the fader because it is too loud.

-Here is an example stock compressor from Ableton Live.
-There are a few parameters to take note of for our purposes:
+Using a stock compressor from Ableton Live as an example, here are a few parameters to take note of.

-- Threshold – The first parameter of compression.
-This determines over what dB of audio that the compressor will kick in.
+- Threshold: This determines over what dB of audio that the compressor will kick in.